Search-based Testing of Simulink Models with Requirements Tables

 A benchmark for SBST with RT does not exist, since RTs were created only recently (released at the beginning of 2022 \cite{RequirementsTable}).
 Therefore, we considered \modelrtcombinations ($24+24+12$) model-RT combinations from three practical examples: the Automatic Transmission Controller, the Cruise Controller, and the Observer Mode Model models. \Cref{tab:ModelDescription} reports a brief description of these models, as well as some information about their complexity; i.e., the number of input and output signals, and the number of Simulink blocks in the model.
 Note that the Cruise Controller Model is developed for the VI-CarRealTime~\cite{vicar} industrial simulator and contains 2714 blocks.{ModelTable}{model_information}

 \emph{Automatic Transmission Controller (AT)}.
 We considered $24$ model-RT combinations from the AT example~\cite{ARCH14}.
-The AT comes from the Applied Verification for Continuous and Hybrid Systems (ARCH) competition~\cite{Arch2023}.
+The AT comes from the Applied Verification for Continuous and Hybrid Systems (ARCH) competition~\cite{Arch2024}.
 This competition compares existing tools for testing CPS.
-We selected AT since it has the highest number (ten) of requirements, which, according to the last report~\cite{Arch2023}, are reasonably complex to violate.
+We selected AT since it has the highest number (ten) of requirements, which are reasonably complex to violate~\cite{Arch2024}.

-We considered four versions of the AT model (AT-v0,\ldots,AT-v3): the original model (AT-v0) and three versions obtained by applying the changes to its parameters detailed in \Cref{tab:ATmodels} (top part).
+We considered four versions of the AT model (AT-v0, AT-v1, \ldots, AT-v3): the original model (AT-v0) and three versions obtained by applying the changes to its parameters detailed in \Cref{tab:ATmodels} (top part).